atsaloli/cicd/01_22-registering-our-first-runner.md

 ### Registering runners

-To register a runner, you have to specify:
+To register a runner, run:
-- The GitLab Server API endpoint URL (to pick up jobs, return outcomes and upload build artifacts)
-- Registration token
-- "Executor" type.
-This tells the Runner Server in what kind of environment to execute the job (e.g., shell, SSH, Vagrant, Docker, Kubernetes).

-You can get the first two from GitLab's "Settings -> CI/CD" page.

----

-## Setting up your CI/CD infrastructure
-### Registering runners
-Register a runner:

 ```bash
 sudo gitlab-ci-multi-runner register
 ```

-- Provide the URL from the settings page
+You'll be prompted for:
+- The GitLab Server API endpoint URL (to pick up jobs, return outcomes and upload build artifacts)
-- Provide the token from the setting page
+- Registration token

+You can get the above from GitLab's "Settings -> CI/CD" page.

 - For description, put "Shell runner" (our first runner will be a shell runner)
 - Don't put any tags (you can tag runners, and then list tags in jobs to route jobs to specific runners)
 - Don't lock the runner to a project (not locking the runner makes it a shared runner, so it can be shared between projects)
-- For executor, pick "shell" (simplest runner)
+- For executor, pick "shell".
+The "executor" type tells the Runner Server in what kind of environment to execute the job (e.g., shell, SSH, Vagrant, Docker, Kubernetes).

 ---
 ## Setting up your CI/CD infrastructure